1.1 Create Metadata and Extract Training Data

 metadata.validate()

-A3: Import training data from the database.
+B3: Import training data from the database.
 Use the connector and metadata to import a training set.
 You provide the name of your main table (containing the most important entity) and the number of rows.
 We recommend ~2500 rows.
 Specific instructions are available in each AI Connector's page.

 SDV will produce a dictionary of pandas.DataFrames corresponding to each table.
 SDV guarantees that the training dataset is referentially sound.
 The metadata should successfully validate against the data that you just imported.

-Share metadata json with DataCebo team
+Share metadata and parameters JSON with DataCebo team

 Are you ready for the next step?